igorw/ConfigServiceProvider/README.md

 You can use multiple config files, e. g. one for a whole application and a specific one for a task by calling `$app->register()` several times, each time passing another instance of `Igorw\Silex\ConfigServiceProvider`.

+### Multiple config files with YAML

+You can use the `imports` declaration to import multiple config files into one file

+    imports:
+        - { resource: config.yml }
+        - { resource: parameters_dev.yml }
+        - { resource: db/db_dev.yml }

+    debug: true